Ethiopian Airlines CEO expects settlement with Boeing by end-June

-ADDIS ABABA, May 15 (Reuters) - Ethiopian Airlines expects a settlement with planemaker Boeing over the 737 MAX plane crash in March last year by end of June, CEO Tewolde Gebremariam told Reuters on Friday.
+ADDIS ABABA (Reuters) - Ethiopian Airlines expects a settlement with planemaker Boeing (BA.N) by end of June over the crash of an 737 MAX plane in March 2019, CEO Tewolde Gebremariam told Reuters on Friday.

+Ethiopian Airlines flight 302 bound for Kenya crashed six minutes after take-off from the capital Addis Ababa, killing all 157 passengers and crew.

 “We have invited Boeing to discuss compensation.
 It’s compensation for the grounded MAX...there is also compensation for delayed delivery of the MAX that was supposed to come and loss of revenue,” he said.